Considering Dry Needling therapy as a recovery option? Naturally, you may be curious about the Pros and Cons of Dry Needling.

 It helps get people back to doing the things they love faster.
 It often provides immediate changes in Range of Motion, reduces pain, and facilitates nerve recovery and muscle activation needed for strength and stability gains.

-By combining Dry Needling with the right set of functional movement patterns and exercise prescription, people feel better faster and learn the tools they need to stay that way.
+By combining Dry Needling with the right set of functional movement patterns and exercise prescriptions, people feel better faster and learn the tools they need to stay that way.